azral1962/min-book/src/lib.typ

      * :catalog: arg `typc` "(?s)\s*let <name> = \((.*?\n)\s*\.\.<name>.*?\)\s*\n"
      *
      * These `#book(catalog)` options set the data used to create the
      * "cataloging in publication" board.
-Other needed informations are
+Other needed information are
      * automatically retrieved from the book data, but at least one of these
      * options must be explicitly set to generate the board; otherwise it will
      * be just ignored.